Should Canned Smoke be Used to Test Smoke Detectors?

 By Douglas Krantz

 There have been many discussions about the best way to test smoke detectors --- canned smoke or real smoke.
-The problem is finding something to test with that mimics fire without burning down the building.
+Without burning down the building, the problem is finding something to test with that mimics fire-caused smoke.

 Smoke Detectors Don't Detect Fire